+Subheading?

 As expected, spatial genetic legacies tend to decay over time and TGI appears best suited to identify changes at a temporal scale of 1-10 years depending on .
 However, two main points emerged from our analysis of the timing of sampling required to detect significant genetic change.
 Spatial extent is important to take into account when we have access to sampling immediately following a suspected event.
 This is true when we compare it to old or recent pre-event sampling.
 The main implication of this result is that while it could reassure researchers that they may compare an older sample to a recent one obtained shortly after the event, the power to detect change decreases sharply if the event affected a large part of the landscape.
 However, the timing of the pre-event sampling is generally less important than that of the post-event sampling.
 Indeed, dispersal becomes the most important factor in driving the performance of TGI, especially its power (1 - FNR), when the time lag between the event and the post-event sampling increases.
 This means that researchers may for example have to accept as many as 50% of false negatives and 10% of false positives after sampling only a few years after an event if their system presents high dispersal.
 This has serious implications: if the demographic parameters of the models of a study system would be similar to our inputs (moderate dispersal for example), researchers might systematically spend a substantial part of their resources on monitoring or treating unaffected populations, while missing half the affected populations.
 For a cartoon example, let us imagine we could buy 10 conservation patches of land to protect populations of a threatened salamander identified as having recently lost more genetic diversity than expected.
 With 1 of them would protect populations that have actually been stable, and may, therefore, be less important to protect, and the guards would not protect 10 populations that should be protected.